mattrussi/gitlab-com-runbooks/docs/uncategorized/yubikey.md

 </details>

-### Workaround if your yubikey is not working
+### Workaround if your yubikey is not responding

+If you discover that your yubikey is not responding, a restart of the YubiKey agent maybe needed.

-If using macbook / OSX, you may need to restart the yubikey agent on your local machine.
+Run the following brew command on your local machine.

 <details>

 brew services restart yubikey-agent

 </details>

+We suspect that this is impacting only macbook / OSX users.